b-jesch/skin.estuary.modv2/README.md

 ![](resources/setup_ap.png)
 ### 4.3+nexus ###
 - .1
-  current/total time in music OSD reduced to remaining time only
+  * current/total time in music OSD reduced to remaining time only
+  * switch between imdb and tmdb logo in flag configuration dialog added

 - .0
-  some backports from Omega
+  * some backports from Omega

 ### 4.2.1+nexus ###